College Factual by our College Data Analytics Team

 $21,531 Median Starting Salary

-Located in the large suburb of Lawrenceville, GTC is a public college with a medium-sized student population.
-A Best Colleges rank of #533 out of 2,217 schools nationwide means GTC is a great college overall.
+Located in the suburb of Lawrenceville, GTC is a public college with a medium-sized student population.
+A Best Colleges rank of #533 out of 2,217 colleges nationwide means GTC is a great college overall.

-There were roughly 116 visual & performing arts students who graduated with this degree at GTC in the most recent data year.
-Soon after graduating, visual & performing arts degree recipients typically earn around $21,531 at the beginning of their careers.
+There were about 107 visual & performing arts students who graduated with this degree at GTC in the most recent data year.
+Soon after graduating, visual & performing arts degree recipients typically earn about $21,531 in their early careers.

 More information about a degree in visual & performing arts from Gwinnett Technical College